 WHAT IS "TUBE SIZE" MATERIAL?

 Now that we got the hard part out of the way let's talk about an easier subject like tube size material, more commonly referenced as tube or tubing.
 Tube size measurements are much simpler and easy to understand — the two main components are the outside diameter (OD) and the wall thickness (often referred to as "gauge").
 Unlike pipe schedules, tube gauges are constant — for example, 16 gauge is always 0.065"[*], regardless of the outside diameter of the tube.
-Below is a chart of common tube sizes used for building headers, downpipes, dump tubes, and exhaust systems.
+Below is a tube size chart of common proportions used for building headers, downpipes, dump tubes, and exhaust systems.
 There are many other gauges available for the listed diameters; however, 16 gauge is by far the most common size for diameters 3.500" and smaller.
 For applications where 4.000" diameter material is used both 14 gauge and 16 gauge are common.

 HOW DO I CHOOSE WHICH MATERIAL TO USE FOR MY PROJECT?